Luftwaffe 1945: The Final Year - Enhanced Edition

 Synthetic fuels (coal‑derived) kept units flying but with properties that varied by batch.
 Early turbojets such as the Jumo 004 and BMW 003 were designed for limited service life; in late‑war practice, overhaul intervals shortened further as high‑temperature alloys and lubricants became scarce.
 Engine management procedures — disciplined throttle movement, temperature observance, and cooldown — were codified to eke out life.
 Failures often traced less to concept and more to the attrition of an industrial base under attack.

-Insert image here: Fuel bowser at a forest strip; ground crew gravity‑feeding drums to a jet with drip trays.
+Insert image here: A black-and-white photograph showing a fuel bowser at a forest strip, ground crew gravity-feeding drums to a jet aircraft with drip trays, demonstrating the primitive fuel logistics that limited operations

-Insert image here: Fuel bowser at a forest strip; ground crew gravity‑feeding drums to a jet with drip trays.
+Insert image here: A black-and-white photograph showing a fuel bowser at a forest strip, ground crew gravity-feeding drums to a jet aircraft with drip trays, demonstrating the primitive fuel logistics that limited operations

 Fuel decided tempo: logistics to dispersals determined whether sorties flew.